Photo: Adéral Piot | Dancer: Danny Morissette

-If you live more than 1,000 kilometres from Montreal and cannot attend the preliminary auditions, please send us your complete application no later than the date mentionned at the top of the page, along with a 20-minute video, which must include the components below.
+If you live more than 1,000 kilometres from Montreal or or other areas covered by the audition tour, and cannot attend the preliminary auditions, please send us your complete application no later than the date mentionned at the top of the page, along with a 20-minute video, which must include the components below.
 Please note that attendance at the final auditions is compulsory.

 Exercices to be included (maximum of 2 minutes per exercice)